-Other key business and marketplace factors, independent of the health and economic impact of the COVID-19 pandemic, impact our business.
+Other key business and marketplace factors, independent of the health and economic impact of the COVID-19 pandemic and the impact of geopolitical instability, impact our business.
 To analyze our business performance, determine financial forecasts and help develop long-term strategic plans, we focus on the factors described below.
 While each of these factors presents significant opportunity for our business, collectively, they also pose important challenges that we must successfully address in order to sustain our growth, improve our operating results and achieve and maintain our profitability.